jsk336/docs/docs/api/antha/anthalib/wtype/wtype.md

 	Remove(v wunit.Volume) Physical
 	ContainerType() string
 	PartOf() *Entity
+	Empty() bool
 }
 ```

-defines something as being able to have contents
+defines something as being able to have contents must be a solid object but does
+not have to be an entity

 #### type DNA